How to Legally Stop Automatic Payments on a Payday Loan

 2. Notify your bank or credit union

 While the payday lender no longer has permission to withdraw from a bank account once authorization has been revoked, it’s best to inform the bank that the lender no longer has the authorization to debit a checking account for the loan payments.
-Again, this can be done using the CFBP’s letter template.
+Again, this can be done using the CFPB’s letter template.
 Call the bank to discuss the revoked authorization.
-Some banks or credit unions may require an online form.
+Some banks or credit unions may require submitting an online form.

 3. Issue a stop-payment order